fru-io/ddev-apis/doc/api/site-api.md

 <a name="ddev.sites.v1alpha1.Sites"></a>

 ### Sites
+The Sites service provides site level functions inside a users ddev-live workspace.
+To access the sites service consumers will have to initialize an authenticated client.
+This requires several metadata to be passed to the client.

+`x-auth-token` which is a authentication token for the call.
+This will be required to be a temporary token issued by the BillingAPI.

+`x-ddev-workspace` which is the workspace for all procedures.
+For example a client request `ListSites` will list all sites in the workspace whose value is derived from the key `x-ddev-workspace`.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|